 Also, every episode of Chronicles end with a weird, little funny interlude.
 In anime, they’re called omake.
 A lot of animes have them, but Lodoss War is usually self-serious enough that they can be pretty distracting, even though they are actually pretty entertaining.

-For example, the first episode’s omake has the new protagonists knocking the main characters of the OVA the heck out and taking over the show.
+For example, one omake has the new protagonists knocking the main characters of the OVA the heck out and taking over the show.

 As a final note: I was initially actually a little hesitant to recommend Lodoss War, though it has nothing to do with quality.